 Have you switched from a traditional phone system to Voice over Internet Protocol (VoIP)?
-You should know about how VoIP phones function during a power outage.
+You should know about how VoIP phones work during power outages.

 While VoIP systems tend to be much more reliable than a traditional landlines, there's still a risk of downtime because the entire network is on the internet.
 Lose that internet connection, and you lose your business phone service.